THESE STANDARDS WERE FORMED TO CREATE A

-4. Birds must have access to clean, dry food and fresh water, in accordance with the appropriate State Animal Welfare Code.
+4. Birds must have access to clean, dry food and fresh water, in accordance with the current edition of the appropriate State Animal Welfare Code.

-5. The stocking density in a shed must not exceed 28kg of live birds per square metre of floor space, unless there is mechanical ventilation when it must not exceed 30kg of live birds per square metre of floor space.
+5. The stocking density in the shed must not exceed 28kgs of live birds per square metre of floor space, unless there is mechanical ventilation where it should not exceed 30kgs of live birds per square metre of floor space.

 6. Continuous dim lighting may be used when it benefits the welfare of the birds.

-7. Natural foods only are permitted with the addition of vitamins and minerals as required for the birds’ welfare.
+7. Only wholesome foods are permitted, with the addition of vitamins, minerals and amino acids as required for the welfare of the birds.

-9. That growth promoting hormones and growth promoting antibiotics are not permitted.
-Coccidiostats may be used under veterinary direction if Coccidiosis is regarded as a welfare issue.
+9. Growth promoting hormones and growth promoting antibiotics are not permitted.
+Coccidiostats may be used under veterinary direction if coccidiosis is regarded as a welfare issue.

-10. Beak trimming, toe trimming, de-snooding or any other mutilation is not permitted.
+10. Beak trimming, toe trimming, or any other mutilation is not permitted.

 11. A reasonable attempt must be made to protect birds from predators at all times.

-12. Housing, equipment, ventilation, temperature and health practices must be in accordance with the appropriate State Animal Welfare Code.
+12. Housing, equipment, ventilation, temperature and health practices must be in accordance with the current edition of the appropriate State Animal Welfare Code.

 13. Slaughtering must comply with the current Model Code of Practice for the Welfare of Animals, Livestock and Poultry and Slaughtering Establishments [Abattoirs, Slaughterhouses and Knackeries].